Requirements

 Dancer’s Own Choreographic Award

-The judges will adjudicate this award at the semi-finals and the winning choreography will be announced alongside the announcement of the Finalists, and will be performed at the final on Sunday 8 September whether or not the winning candidate is a finalist.
+The judges will adjudicate this at the semi-finals and the winning choreography will be made public alongside the announcement of the finalists.
+It will be performed at the final on Sunday 19 October whether or not the winning candidate is a finalist.

 Criteria for Choreographic Award

-The recipient of this award is the candidate choreographer who in the judges’ opinion demonstrates the highest standard of choreography within the variation based on the following assessments:
+The recipient of this award is the candidate choreographer who the judges decide demonstrates the highest standard of choreography within the variation based on the following assessments:

 -